 Plot Summary: Itaewon Class

-While most people are motivated by passion or financial success when deciding to put up a business, it’s a little bit different for Park Sae-ro-yi in "Itaewon Class."
+While most people are motivated by passion or financial success when putting up a business, it’s a little bit different for Park Sae-ro-yi in "Itaewon Class."
 In this popular Korean drama about business, Sae-ro-yi, played by Park Seo-joon, decides to open his own bar restaurant in Itaewon for revenge.

 After serving time in prison following a series of misfortunes due to an exploitative CEO, he decides to put up a restaurant that he can eventually turn into a franchise.
-And together with his team of fellow social outcasts, Sae-ro-yi takes the helm in building a business that will topple Jangga Group.
+Together with his team of fellow social outcasts, Sae-ro-yi takes the helm in building a business to topple Jangga Group.

 Business Lessons from Itaewon Class

 "Itaewon Class" also shows how valuable it is to have the right people on your team.
-When you invest in your people, they will love you and your business.
+When you invest in your people, they will remain loyal to you and your business.

-Related reading: How These Filipino Entrepreneurs Turned Pandemic Challenges Into Success Stories
+Related reading: How These Successful Filipino Entrepreneurs Overcame Pandemic Challenges

 📺 Business Proposal